efrecon/machinery/README.md

 if you want to make sure images are already present when your machine is being put into action.
 For example, `docker-compose` will sometimes timeout the first time that it schedules components as image downloading takes too long.

+## Giving it a quick test

+The directory `test` contains a test cluster with a single machine.
+Try for yourself by running the following command from the main directory of the repository.

+    ./machinery -cluster test/test.yml up

+You should see an output similar to the following one on the terminal.
+Actually, what *you* will see is a colourised output without timestamps.
+`machinery` automatically segregates terminals from regular file descriptor and the following was captured using a file redirection.

+    [20150414 204739] [NOTICE] Generating new token
+    [20150414 204739] [INFO] Detaching from vm...
+    [20150414 204739] [INFO] Creating swarm token...
+    [20150414 204740] [NOTICE] Created cluster token 87c9e52eb6be5d0c794afa7053462667
+    [20150414 204740] [INFO] Token for cluster definition at test/test.yml is 87c9e52eb6be5d0c794afa7053462667
+    [20150414 204740] [NOTICE] Creating machine test-test
+    [20150414 204741] [INFO]   Creating SSH key...
+    [20150414 204741] [INFO]   Creating VirtualBox VM...
+    [20150414 204743] [INFO]   Starting VirtualBox VM...
+    [20150414 204743] [INFO]   Waiting for VM to start...
+    [20150414 204829] [INFO]   Configuring Swarm...
+    [20150414 204849] [INFO]   "test-test" has been created and is now the active machine.
+    [20150414 204849] [INFO]   To point your Docker client at it, run this in your shell: $(docker-machine env test-test) [20150414 204849] [INFO] SSH to test-test working properly [20150414 204849] [NOTICE] Tagging test-test with role=testing target=dev [20150414 204849] [NOTICE] Copying local /tmp/profile-11494-395 to test-test:/tmp/profile-11494-395 [20150414 204856] [INFO]   Waiting for VM to start...
+    [20150414 204928] [NOTICE] Port forwarding for test-test as follows: 8080->80/tcp 20514->514/udp 9090->9090/tcp
+    [20150414 204929] [NOTICE] Mounting shares as follows for test-test: /home/emmanuel->/home/emmanuel [20150414 204929] [INFO] Getting info for guest test-test [20150414 204929] [NOTICE] Waiting for test-test to shutdown...
+    [20150414 204934] [NOTICE] Bringing up machine test-test...
+    [20150414 204935] [INFO]   Waiting for VM to start...
+    [20150414 205007] [INFO] Attaching to test-test
+    [20150414 205012] [INFO] Docker setup properly on test-test [20150414 205012] [NOTICE] Pulling images in test-test: gliderlabs/alpine
+    [20150414 205012] [INFO] Attaching to test-test
+    [20150414 205013] [INFO]   Pulling repository gliderlabs/alpine
+    [20150414 205015] [INFO]   a5b60fe97da5: Pulling image (latest) from gliderlabs/alpine
+    [20150414 205015] [INFO]   a5b60fe97da5: Pulling image (latest) from gliderlabs/alpine, endpoint: https://registry-1.docker.io/v1/
+    [20150414 205016] [INFO]   a5b60fe97da5: Pulling dependent layers
+    [20150414 205016] [INFO]   511136ea3c5a: Download complete
+    [20150414 205016] [INFO]   a5b60fe97da5: Pulling metadata
+    [20150414 205017] [INFO]   a5b60fe97da5: Pulling fs layer
+    [20150414 205019] [INFO]   a5b60fe97da5: Download complete
+    [20150414 205019] [INFO]   a5b60fe97da5: Download complete
+    [20150414 205019] [INFO]   Status: Downloaded newer image for gliderlabs/alpine:latest

+To check around, you could run the following command to check that the machine `test-test` has really been created:

+    docker-machine ls

+You could also jump into the created machine using the following command:

+    docker-machine ssh test-test

+At the prompt, you can perhaps get a list of the docker components that have been started in the machine using the following command and verify that there are two running components: one swarm master component and one swarm agent.

+    docker ps

+You can also check which images have been downloaded using the following command.
+That should list at least 3 images: one for `swarm`, one for `busybox` (which is used to verify that `docker` runs properly at the end of the machine creation process) and finally one for Alpine Linux, which is downloaded as part of the test cluster definition file.

+    docker images

+Finally, you can check that you can access your home directory at its usual place, as it is automatically mounted as part of the test cluster definition.
+A final note: jumping into the machine was not a necessary process, you would have been able to execute thos commands directly from the host command prompt after having run `$(docker-machine env test-test)`.

+Once done, return to the host prompt and run the following to clean everything
+up:

+    ./machinery -cluster test/test.yml destroy

 ## Comparison to Other Tools